-Give the added increase is calorie expenditure a try for a few weeks.
+Give the added increase in caloric expenditure a try for a few weeks.
 If that is not working for you, try reducing portion sizes for a few weeks.
-If that is not working, try a well-balanced diet that includes all of the macronutrients (carbs, fat, protein) in a balanced way so that, when combined with your exercise routine, you can actually see weight loss.
+If that is not working, try a well-balanced diet that includes all of the macronutrients (carbs, fat, protein) in a balanced way so that, when combined with your exercise routine, you can lose weight.

 Consider the following question on weight loss and dieting:

 I'm trying to lose some weight so I can get into better shape for some more intense workouts.
 I was looking at this diet where you cut absolutely all carbs and sugar (except vegetables and some fruits), but what do you think?
 The diet also says I can't even have the bread from a sandwich if I'm eating one.
 Sounds kind of extreme, but I'm not sure.
-Since I've been working out pretty intensely and eating a lot better, I've actually lost close to ten pounds.
+Since I've been working out pretty intensely and eating a lot better, I've actually lost close to 10 pounds.
 I've lost weight, but I want to make sure I'm maximizing the amount I lose over time.

-Lowering your carb intake will work to lose weight, BUT so will eliminating sugar.
+Lowering your carb intake will work to lose weight, but so will eliminating sugar.
 When in doubt, a big green leafy salad is a great source of nutrients that is low on calories.
-Mix in some tuna or grilled chicken and you have solid forms of protein and fat (tuna).
+Mix in some tuna or grilled chicken, and you have solid forms of protein and fat (tuna).

-Lean Down Plan – Some food options that may work well for you.
+Lean Down Plan: Some food options that may work well for you.